gvwilson/thirdbit/src/fiction/makers-return/index.md

 A second tentacle rose from the swamp and draped itself over the shuttle.
 Weeds fell from it as it rocked the little craft on its landing gear.
-Violet heard Doctor Meadows speaking urgently in her helmet but couldn't make out the words.
+Violet heard Doctor Szego speaking urgently in her helmet but couldn't make out the words.

 "Nash!" the tiger bellowed.